CassandraNnaji/Waze-App-User-Churn-Project-Machine-Learning-/README.md

 ![image](https://github.com/CassandraNnaji/Waze-App-User-Churn-Project-Machine-Learning-/assets/120784310/9fd59f0f-2370-4d01-bf96-17137951925f)

 # Conclusion
 This model is not a good predictor for user churn.
 Due to the fact that its recall score is 17%.
 Since we know that 7 out of the top 10 important features were engineerd, we could recontruct the model and try diffrent combinations of predictive features to help reduce the noise from unpredictive variables.
+It can be recommended that we gather more data that shows how users specifically interact with the app.
+Such as does a user report/confirm accidents or road hazzards.